 There is, monks, an unborn, a not-become, a not-made, a not-compounded.
 If, monks, there were not this unborn, not-become, not-made, not-compounded, there would not here be an escape from the born, the become, the made, the compounded.
-But because there is an unborn, a not-become, a not-made, a not-compounded, therefore there is an escape from the born, the become, the made, the compounded.
+But because there is an unborn, a not-become, a not-made, a not-compounded, therefore there is an escape from the born, the become, the made, therefore there is an escape from the born, the become, the made, therefore there is an escape from the born, the become, the made, therefore there is an escape from the born, the become, the made, the compounded.